Analyzing DatChat (NASDAQ:DATS) & J2 Global (NASDAQ:JCOM)

 |N/A

-J2 Global has a consensus target price of $134.89, indicating a potential downside of 2.67%.
-Given J2 Global’s higher possible upside, analysts plainly believe J2 Global is more favorable than DatChat.
+J2 Global currently has a consensus target price of $134.89, suggesting a potential downside of 2.67%.
+Given J2 Global’s higher probable upside, analysts clearly believe J2 Global is more favorable than DatChat.

 Summary